Reduce the risk of virus infection

 We recommend to ventilate already when the display is red.
 Ventilate the room until the traffic light indicator has gone back to green.

 Data logger and Bluetooth on board

-As long as the CO2 monitor is connected to the electricity, it stores a CO2 value every 5 minutes.
+As long as the CO2 gadget is connected to the electricity, it stores a CO2 value every 5 minutes.
 The storage space is sufficient for the CO2 values of about one month.

-With Sensirion's MyAmbience CO2 App, live values and the stored values can be downloaded from the CO2 monitor and displayed on the smartphone.
+With Sensirion's MyAmbience CO2 App, live values and the stored values can be downloaded from the CO2 gadget and displayed on the smartphone.

 Efficient Ventilation to Reduce Virus Infection